REOPENING FREQUENTLY ASKED QUESTIONS:

 - Maintain the confidentiality of the individual while coordinating with proper health authorities.

-- Notify members and staff of the individual’s branch or specific location.
+- Notify exposed members and staff of the individual’s branch or specific location.

 - Deep clean the branch per CDC guidelines.

-- Quarantine all employees who came in close and unmasked contact with the individual for 48 hours as recommended by the CDC.
+- Quarantine all employees who came in close contact with the individual for 10 days as recommended by the CDC.
+Close contact is defined as being within 6 feet of an infected individual for at least 15 cumulative minutes, with or without a mask.